 I'm already loyal to my classic GHD IV Styler, so I wasn't sure that I'd have much use for this supersized one when it landed on my doorstep.
 Oh, how wrong I was.
 I have wavy hair that I usually curl to add a more uniform shape, but I've been wearing my strands straight nonstop since this arrived.
 It has 70% larger plates than the original, so it has cut down the time it takes to straighten my thick hair significantly, and the result is so much smoother and sleeker.

 Maison Margiela Replica Matcha Meditation Eau de Toilette (£99)

 I love perfume and am a big fan of the Maison Margiela Replica scents, but it can take a while for a new fragrance to work its way into my regular rotation.
 However, I've been wearing this one every day since it arrived.
 As the name would suggest, it definitely smells like matcha, but it's also slightly sweet, woody and floral—unlike any perfume that I've smelt before.
 Honestly, I can't really describe it, but it's lightweight and manages to feel both refreshingly springy and cosy and comforting all at once.

 L'Oréal Paris True Match Eye Cream in a Concealer (£10)

-Anyone that knows me knows that my incessant dark circles are my biggest beauty bug bear, and trying to find a concealer good enough to take them on is quite a challenge.
-This revolutionary new launch from L’Oréal Paris doesn't just deliver enough coverage to disguise my under-eye rings, it also contains a bunch of hydrating hyaluronic acid to moisturise, puff out fine lines and leave skin glowing.
+Anyone who knows me knows that my incessant dark circles are my biggest beauty bugbear, and trying to find a concealer good enough to take them on is quite a challenge.
+This revolutionary new launch from L'Oréal Paris doesn't just deliver enough coverage to disguise my under-eye rings; it also contains a bunch of hydrating hyaluronic acid to moisturise, puff out fine lines and leave skin glowing.